yasming/Laravel_Telegram_Api_Integration/README.md

 # Telegram_Api_Integration

-This project is an api to receive messages from one telegram bot and send a message back to the user, after the queue of messages being processed
+This project is an api to receive messages from one telegram bot and send a message back for the user, after the queue of messages being processed

 ## Prerequisites